jorgenkg/python-proxy-rotator/README.md

 * Outputs a lot of `ERROR 403 - Forbidden` responses.
 * Sometimes CSS documents doesn't load properly on the first tries (probably due to the threaded requests and `asynx="async"` tag in the HTML page.
 * Sometimes the server thinks we're not using http/https all of a sudden - and responds with a `Unknown scheme error`.
-* Due to the fact that the proxy isn't tested for "livelyness" a valid request may be returned as a `503 - Timeout`.
+* Due to the fact that the proxy isn't tested for "liveliness" a valid request may be returned as a `503 - Timeout`.

 ##Introduction
 ***